VECKP/CEP146-group-presentation-2/Topic-Ideas.md

 # topic ideas
-## ideas that will be usre for the presentation.
+## ideas that will be used for the presentation.

 ## reasoning for creating the EU AI Act